yairm210/Unciv/Uniques.md

 "Provides a random bonus when entered" - Effectively makes this improvement ancient ruins, including it being removed when it is entered.

+"Consumes [amount] [resource]" - The AI does _not_ consider this unique when deciding which improvement to build

 ## Unit uniques